Honouring IWA’s Distinguished Departed Pioneers and

 The end of this era (1947-1975) marked a turning point in the leadership of IWSA.
 A significant element of the formal leadership of IWSA in the first 25 years of IWSA was expressed through the founders.
 In 1974, the IWSA President in this era was Leonard Willis 1974-76, long time Secretary General of IWSA.
 A second generation of leaders emerged with the Presidency of Cornelis van der Veen in 1976.

-This second generations of leadership paved the way for an invigorated Association and energetic and memorable set of leaders, a number of which were designated as Distinguished Pioneers.
+This second generations of leadership paved the way for an invigorated Association and energetic and memorable set of leaders, a number of which were designated as Distinguished Departed Pioneers.

 [1] In contrast, IAWQ’s biennial congresses relied almost entirely on individual contributions, presented as a paper or poster.
 Later in its life, IAWQ added Specialist Groups with their own set of conferences to the mix.

-Distinguished Pioneers – Presidents
+Distinguished Departed Pioneers – Presidents

 President: 1940s (IWSA) Cornelis Biemond